 Flight Crew Members are part of a conservation-focused job corps for young adults and will receive 8-weeks of paid, hands-on work experience in wildlife conservation, recreation, and environmental education.
+Please note that due to the COVID-19 pandemic, we are unsure whether Little Creek Summer Camp will take place during the summer of 2021.
+However, if that is the case, the Flight Crew program will be modified and continue to take place.

 Responsibilities and Expectations: